lizsuter/shirp-edna/Elas02-notebook.md

 output: html_notebook
 ---

-Lab Notebook for REVAMP analysis of Elasmobranh-SHiRP amplicons.
+Lab Notebook for REVAMP analysis of Elasmobranch-SHiRP amplicons.

 Re-started Jun 2024 utilizing [REVAMP](https://github.com/McAllister-NOAA/REVAMP).
 Previously I was using my own pipeline with DADA2 and blast+ toolkit to blastn sequences (after quality filtering) and retaining top hits.
 Instead, I've switched to making a reference database using [rCRUX](https://github.com/CalCOFI/rCRUX) and the Elas02 primers.
 (See database repo).
 This method should be an improvement/ better approach based on 1) it utilizes a curated database specific to our primers and 2) it picks closest hits based on a phylogenetic analysis of the top 100 blastn hits